Biman Bose

-Biman Bose (born July 1, 1938) is an Indian politician who was once state Secretary of the West Bengal Communist Party of India (Marxist).
+Biman Bose (born 1 July 1940) is an Indian politician and a former state Secretary of the Communist Party of India (Marxist) West Bengal State Committee.
 He was later succeeded by his trusted aide, Surya Kanta Mishra, although he remained a Politburo member of the party.
-He is also Chairman of the Left Front committee of West Bengal.
+Currently, Bose is the Chairman of the Left Front in West Bengal.

 Early life

 Biman Bose was an alumnus of Maulana Azad College, under the University of Calcutta.
 During his educational experience, Bose was known to be involved in political and social activities.
 He participated in an election campaign during an assembly by-election in 1954, while he was still in school.

 Though he was recommended for Party in 1957, he was not granted a position until 1958 due to the minimum age requirement being 18 years old.
 He participated in the movement against Bengal-Bihar merger in 1956 as well as the food movement in 1959, and was imprisoned in 1958.